MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-sentiment-prediction-for-routing.md

 While the application doesn't prevent you from creating more than one rule that's based on the sentiment prediction model, a warning message is displayed when you try to create another rule based on the same model.

+Additional work classification rules can then be created using the output from the sentiment prediction rule.
+The output is stored in the **Sentiment Category** attribute.
+You can use any of the values on the seven-point sentiment output to build the rule.

 ## Create route-to-queue rules

-Create the route-to-queue rules to route the work items based on the sentiment prediction.
+Create route-to-queue rules to route the work items based on the sentiment prediction.

 **To create route-to-queue rules**

 1. For the workstream in which you created the rule based on sentiment prediction, in **Routing rules**, select **Create ruleset** or **See more** for **Route to queues** to create a rule.
 More information: [Configure route-to-queues rulesets and rules](configure-work-classification.md#configure-route-to-queues-rulesets-and-rules)

-2. Create a rule to define conditions and select the queue to which the work items need to be assigned when the conditions are met.
+2. Create a rule to define conditions.
+The **Sentiment Category** output attribute contains the sentiment prediction for the work item, and should be used in the rule builder to define the rule.Then and select the queue to which the work items need to be assigned when the conditions are met.

     :::image type="content" source="media/route-to-queue-sentiment.png" alt-text="Rules to categorize on sentiment and route to queue.":::